jaygaha/python-beginner/workspace/7_framework/sanic/README.md

 - Static file serving
 - JSON request/response handling

+## Tutorial Structure

+### Day 1 - Basic Concepts (`day1_basic/`)
+- Basic routing and HTTP methods
+- JSON and text responses
+- URL parameters and request handling
+- Async programming fundamentals
+- Simple application structure

+### Day 2 - Intermediate Concepts (`day2_intermediate/`)
+- Middleware for request/response processing
+- Error handling and custom error responses
+- Blueprints for organizing routes
+- Application lifecycle listeners
+- Multi-worker deployment

 ## Getting Started

-1. Navigate to the `basic/` directory
+1. **Begin with Day 1**: Navigate to the `day1_basic/` directory
-2. Follow the setup instructions in `basic/README.md`
+2. Follow the setup instructions in `day1_basic/README.md`
-3. Run the example application
+3. Run the example application and test all endpoints
-4. Experiment with the different endpoints
+4. **Progress to Day 2**: Navigate to the `day2_intermediate/` directory
+5. Follow the setup instructions in `day2_intermediate/README.md`
+6. Explore middleware, error handling, and blueprints
-5. Modify the code to understand how it works
+7. Experiment with the code to understand how it works

 Happy coding with Sanic!